WallStreetMojo

 • This exam primarily focuses on developing basic concepts in Finance.

-• Multiple choice questions format makes it easier for exam takers; however, one must note that on an average, you have around 1.5 minutes per question.
+• Multiple choice questions format makes it easier for exam takers; however, you must have around 1.5 minutes per question on average.

 • No Negative Marking